mastodon/documentation/Using-the-API/Testing-with-cURL.md

     curl --header "Authorization: Bearer ACCESS_TOKEN_HERE" -sS https://mastodon.social/api/v1/timelines/home

-Please note that the password-based approach is not recommended especially if you're dealing with other user's accounts and not just your own.
+Please note that the password-based approach is not recommended especially if you’re dealing with other user’s accounts and not just your own.
 Usually you would use the authorization grant approach where you redirect the user to a web page on the original site where they can login and authorize the application and are then redirected back to your application with an access code.